How to Notate Damages and Shortages on the Bill of Lading and Proof of Delivery

 In the event of a cargo claim for lost freight, the above notations limit the carrier’s liability for case shortages.
 For example, if a shipment consisting of 40 cases on two pallets is tendered to a carrier, the driver will likely sign the BOL with “2 pallet STC 40 cases.”
 In doing so, the carrier is only responsible for the quantity of two pallets.
 In the event the receiver notates “1 case missing,” it is not likely the carrier will be held accountable, as that person only signed for two pallets (not the number of cases).

 Finally, on the POD, make sure to notate any discrepancies in the packaging, especially if the shrink wrap is torn, missing, or suggests that the product was repackaged (e.g., the color of the shrink wrap is not the typical color used by the shipper).
+For all shortage claims, the claimant must file the claim within nine months of the shipment date.

 Work with Echo to File Your Claim